How to use antibiotics safely and effectively

 Bacteria vs. virus: What’s the difference?

-Bacteria are ubiquitous.
+You can't escape bacteria.
 These one-celled microscopic organisms can be found just about everywhere in the environment—even in the human body.
 Different types of bacteria live on your skin, inside your mouth and along your digestive tract.

 Many of these microbes actually help you stay healthy.
 Only certain species of bacteria, including some that are normally found on the body, have the potential to make people sick, including Streptococcus, Staphylococcus and E. coli.
 These and other types of bacteria are responsible for some common illnesses, like strep throat, bacterial pneumonia and urinary tract infections (UTIs).
 The immune system can usually fight harmful bacteria on its own.
 More serious infections, however, are treated with antibiotics.